-1. Finance teams spend 2 days per month tracking deferred revenue accounting
+1. Finance teams spend up to 3 days per month tracking deferred revenue accounting

-For companies that use Xero or Quickbooks, each invoice needs to be exported to a spreadsheet.
+Finance teams can spend days each month updating deferred revenue schedules.
+Each invoice needs to be exported to a spreadsheet.
 Revenue is then manually spread by month, and the deferred revenue journal is typed back into the accounting system.

 Any invoice modification or credit note needs to be captured in the spreadsheet, creating additional complexities.
 As invoices accumulate over months and years, spreadsheets become harder and more time-consuming to maintain.
 Typos are inevitable resulting in more time spent unwinding mistakes.